 Being treated poorly is a terrible experience for anyone, but being treated poorly at a nail salon can leave you feeling like you didn’t get what you paid for.
-In regards to customer service, one of the most essential things to look for is the attitude of the employees working there.
+Regarding customer service, one of the essential things to look for is the employees’ attitude.

-Specifically, observe how the employees interact with other customers (as well as with each other), and also how they deal with customer questions.
-The majority of competent nail technicians will happily explain different treatment options, aftercare instructions, at-home care guidelines, etc.
+Specifically, observe how the employees interact with other customers (as well as with each other) and how they deal with customer questions.
+Most competent nail technicians will happily explain different treatment options, aftercare instructions, at-home care guidelines, etc.

-Think about all the ways that nail salons have advanced since their initial creation.
-There’s an abundance of different nail treatments, designs, and services offered by most salons, and if a particular salon’s staff is properly trained they should have zero issues explaining them to you (or answering your questions).
+Think about how nail salons have advanced since their initial creation.
+Most salons offer many different nail treatments, designs, and services.
+If a particular salon’s staff is adequately trained, they should have zero issues explaining them to you (or answering your questions).

 Know What Your Options Are

-Some salons might only offer a few of the more basic services (e.g. manis and pedis), but more often than not you should be able to find quite a few salons with advanced service options/treatments.
+Some salons might only offer a few more basic services (e.g., manis and pedis), but more often than not, you should be able to find quite a few salons with advanced service options/treatments.
 Below are some of the most common treatments that can be purchased at any reputable nail salon.

 - Basic manicure